iPhone X review: The best damn product Apple has ever made

 Lightness is absolutely key to usability — if you can't hold up your phone for long periods of time to read a book, play a game or watch a movie, that extra battery life doesn't help you much — but we're long past the era where light web browsing and checking email, watching video or listening to audio, were the baseline behaviors.

-We're not in the era of augmented reality and social media, where Twitter, Facebook, Snapchat, Instagram, and growing number of games like Pokémon Go are downloading photos and video, lighting up the display, and pulling location data constantly as we go.
+We're now in the era of augmented reality and social media, where Twitter, Facebook, Snapchat, Instagram, and growing number of games like Pokémon Go are downloading photos and video, lighting up the display, and pulling location data constantly as we go.

 Yes, batteries are insulators, which increase heat, and they're not RF transparent, which makes radios a challenge, and you can't just pipe more in like tasty custard filling.